A Rational Account of Categorization Based on Information Theory: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We conduct a rational analysis of human categorization grounded in information theory.
 Unlike the prior rational analysis by \citet{anderson1991human}, we assume people learn taxonomically organized categories that have maximal mutual information with the features of their experiences.
 These assumptions yield a new theory that we instantiated within a new version of Cobweb.
-Using our Cobweb variant, we simulated several classic categorization experiments, and found that our system can predict the human behavior at least as well as (or better) than the independent cue and context models, the rational model of categorization, and the hierarchical Dirichlet process model.
+Using our variant, we simulated several classic categorization experiments, and found that our system can predict the human behavior as well as (or better) than the independent cue and context models, the rational model of categorization, and the hierarchical Dirichlet process model.
 These results provide promising initial evidence to support our theory.
-In the future, we hope to investigate if it can account for a wider range of effects, with the goal of producing a new unified theory.
+In the future, we plan to run ablations to test the importance of the taxonomic and mutual information assumptions individually and to run experiments to distinguish where our theory's predictions differ from those of alternatives.
+Lastly, we hope to investigate if it can account for a wider range of effects, with the goal of producing a new unified theory.